pisv/gethandly.wiki-playground/Step-Four.md

     }
 ```

-The only missing piece is `FooFileFactory`.
+The only missing piece is the `FooFileFactory`.
 This class should implement
 the interface `ISourceFileFactory` and provide the `ISourceFile` element
 corresponding to a given `IFile`: